 21) St. Nicholas of Tolentino (J. F. Kohl, 1708) ; 22) St. Augustine (J. F. Kohl, 1708) back to top

-The statues, with the exception of St. John Nepomuk, were put on the bridge in the period 1707-14.
+The statues, with the exception of St. John Nepomuk, were placed on the bridge in the period 1707-1714.
 The first statues in general showed just the saint.
 St. Jude of Thaddaeus is the only saint of the ancient world.
-The Jesuits who master-minded the plan for the decoration of the bridge, thought that saints linked to the national traditions or to the Counter Reformation period, were more suited to their efforts to re-catholicize Bohemia, than let's say the twelve Apostles.
+The Jesuits who master-minded the plan for the decoration of the bridge, thought that saints linked to the national traditions or to the Counter Reformation period, were more suited to their efforts to re-catholicize Bohemia.

 23) St. Luthgard under the Cross (M. B. Braun, 1710, copy); 24) St. Cajetan (F. M. Brokoff, 1709);

 25) St. Adalbert of Prague (M. J. J. Brokoff, 1709, copy); 26) St. Philip Benizzi (M. B. Mandi, 1714) back to top